eiiko6/ShinyBot/README.md

 #SHINYBOT
  -  -  -  -  -  -

-This repository is private and contains the token.
+This is a bot I made long ago using `discord.js`.
+It's completely obsolete and probably won't work.

-**DO NOT SHARE THAT !**
+The bot's token was changed, thus the one that can be found in old commits is deprecated.